Etheostomatinae: Egg laying and reproductive behavior

 Selective traits may vary across species and genera, female darters have been observed to lay 500 to 1000 eggs sequentially, alluding to a promiscuous mating system with limited female mate preference and no parental care.
 Observations have been made that the majority of species across the diverse genus Etheostoma and that they attach eggs to their surroundings for protection.
 These egg attaching species mate when a female selects a location above the substrate such as a plant or rock where she will deposit her eggs, the male then mounts the female and as they vibrate the females attach eggs to her location of choosing while the male deposits sperm fertilizing the eggs.
 Other egg-laying behavioral characteristics include egg-guarding in which a female are courted by a male guarding a cavity, typically under flat stones, the couple then invert as the female lays eggs and the cavity ceiling as the male fertilizes them.
 When burying eggs, the male initiates with a courtship dance, in response the female wiggles until she is partially buried in the substrate.
 The male then mounts the female and similar to other species of darter, they vibrate as the females release eggs into her desired location while the male deposits sperm atop the eggs.
 Typically no parental care is associated with egg-burying species across the genus.

-While parental care is not common within the darter subfamily, it has developed across Etheostomatinae's evolutionary history multiple times, once in the clade Goneaperca, and a more novel evolutionarily derived clade Nothonotus.
+While parental care is not common within the darter subfamily, it has developed across the evolutionary history of Etheostomatinae multiple times, once in the clade Goneaperca, and a more novel evolutionarily derived clade Nothonotus.
 Male parental care across these clades have expressed evolutionary reversals back to the lack of care for their offspring multiple times.
-There are at least 250 species of darters with known reproductive methodologies across the Etheostomatinae sub-family with roughly 40 species experiencing paternal care and the rest showing no parental care at all.
+There are at least 250 species of darters across Etheostomatinae for which reproductive methodologies are known, with roughly 40 species experiencing paternal care and the rest showing no parental care at all.